-Our team consists of researchers and postgraduate students from Psychology as well as Management, Marketing and Entrepreneurship.
-We collaborate closely with the Leading and Managing Resilient Organisations research group (LORE), Resilient Organisations (ResOrgs), as well as Joint Centre for Disaster Research (JCDR) to create a dynamic, multidisciplinary research team that aims to advance knowledge of the factors contributing to worker resilience, and of the key outcomes for organisations committed to developing resilient workers, namely engagement, high performance and wellbeing.
+They collaborate closely with the Leading and Managing Resilient Organisations research group (LORE), Resilient Organisations (ResOrgs), as well as the Joint Centre for Disaster Research (JCDR) to create a dynamic, multidisciplinary research team that aims to advance knowledge of the factors contributing to worker resilience, and of the key outcomes for organisations committed to developing resilient workers, namely engagement, high performance, and wellbeing.

-The Employee Resilience Research group defines employee resilience as an ability to thrive in a changing environment.
-This ability is facilitated by the organisational context, including leadership and organisational culture.
-This means that organisations play a key role in how well their employees are able to adjust and perform under pressure.
-An added benefit of employee resilience concerns the positive spillover effects – resilient employees will also be better equipped to handle challenges outside or work, and by facilitating employee resilience, organisations can support community resilience.
+The team defines employee resilience as an ability to thrive in a changing environment.
+This is facilitated by the organisational context, including leadership and organisational culture.
+Organisations play a key role in how well their employees can adjust and perform under pressure.
+An added benefit of employee resilience concerns the positive spill over effects.
+Resilient employees will also be better equipped to handle challenges outside or work, and by facilitating employee resilience, organisations can support community resilience.

-We integrate employee-level information with specific organisational initiatives to create a deeper understanding of whether the processes currently in place effectively support resilience among employees.
-In addition, we identify areas of intervention to address and facilitate employee resilience.
-The goal of our research and collaboration with practitioner is to contribute to resilient employees, who are healthy and active contributors in their organisation, as well as in their community.
+The team integrates employee-level information with specific organisational initiatives to create a deeper understanding of whether the processes currently in place effectively support resilience among employees.
+In addition, they identify areas of intervention to address and facilitate employee resilience.
+The goal of their research and collaboration with practitioners is to contribute to resilient employees, who are healthy and active contributors in their organisation, as well as in their community.

-The Canterbury earthquakes introduced severe and unique challenges to the region, including organisations dealing with loss of buildings, customers, and employees dealing with relocation, restructuring, rebuilding.
+The Canterbury earthquakes introduced severe and unique challenges to the region, including organisations dealing with loss of buildings and customers, and employees dealing with relocation, restructuring, and rebuilding.
 Many of the challenges that were originally prompted by the earthquakes are now part of the everyday life in organisations, resulting in a “new normal” which both managers and employees need to adjust to.
-The extent to which organisations survive and thrive in these changing circumstances may be partially attributed to organisational resilience, which in turn depends on organisational ability to learn and adapt, but also on employee engagement (Walker et al.).
-We believe organisations benefit from incorporating employee resilience in their continuity and contingency plans.
+The extent to which organisations survive and thrive in these changing circumstances may be partially attributed to organisational resilience, which in turn depends on the organisational ability to learn and adapt, but also on employee engagement.
+The team believes organisations benefit from incorporating employee resilience in their continuity and contingency plans.

-The Employee Resilience Tool has been developed to measures an employee’s resilience level.
-The tool can be used for individual self-assessment, organisation-wide employee resilience assessment as well as cross-sector employee resilience assessments.
+The Employee Resilience Tool has been developed to measure an employee’s resilience level.
+The tool can be used for individual self-assessment and organisation-wide employee resilience assessment, as well as cross-sector employee resilience assessments.